Cyberwarfare

 Ransomware

-Ransomware is a type of malicious software (malware) that encrypts a victim’s files or locks them out of their system, effectively holding the data hostage until a ransom is paid to the attacker.
+Ransomware is a type of malware that encrypts a victim’s files or locks them out of their system, effectively holding the data hostage until a ransom is paid to the attacker.
 Typically spread through phishing emails, malicious downloads, or software vulnerabilities, ransomware can target both individuals and organizations, causing significant disruptions.
 Once the malware is activated, it displays a ransom note demanding payment, often in cryptocurrency, in exchange for a decryption key to restore the victim’s files.
 In some cases, attackers may threaten to leak sensitive information or increase the ransom if their demands are not met.
 Ransomware attacks can lead to financial losses, reputational damage, and operational downtime, making prevention, timely backups, and robust security measures critical to protecting against this growing threat.

 Subversion